hfiguiere/lrcat-extractor/doc/lrcat_format.md

 * parent: NULL is id_local of parent
 * systemOnly: (seems to apply to the quick collection and *.unsaved)

-AgLibraryCollectionImage - image to collection relation
+AgLibraryCollectionImage (Lr4 and Lr6) - image to collection relation

 * id_local: local id
 * collection: local id of the collection